What to Pack for the Ride

 Bike Shoes and Pedals

-If you are riding clip-in pedals, please double-triple-extra check that you have packed your bike shoes.
+If you are bringing your own clip-in pedals, please double-triple-extra check that you have packed your bike shoes.
 Every trip someone forgets them or brings the wrong pair, and...

 A Jacket or Sweater